 Healing involves taking one step after the next.
 This is how you make progress.
 But if the person who was once hurtful to you reaches out after you’ve been separated for a while, it can feel like an unwelcome echo from the past.

-It’s like being pulled back to a version of yourself that was too tolerant of unacceptable behavior and not aware enough to address things sooner.
+It’s like being pulled back to a version of yourself who was too tolerant of unacceptable behavior and not aware enough to address things sooner.
 When you’ve worked hard to become a person who will no longer tolerate anything less than respect and kindness, you will never want to settle for that, ‘anything less’ ever again.

 To maintain forward momentum and continue moving in that direction, your choice might be not to reconnect with the person you were once in a relationship with.
 And hearing from someone from your past can feel like a regression.